divynarayan/Resume/README.md

 ## CERTIFICATES

--Core-Java by Cetpa Infotech, Summer Training on AI by Infosys, Android Development By Code Clause
+- Core-Java by Cetpa Infotech, Summer Training on AI by Infosys, Android Development By Code Clause

 <div className="vertical-spacer"></div>